 Just like the chefs have established a ritual of seeking out the same locations, following the same routine to escape the relentless demands of their work, I have created my own.
 Always trailing the same path along the streets and back alleys, I am capturing quiet moments we can all relate to.

-Hardcover book now available here
+Smoking Chefs book available here